awithey/mini_kbus_display/README.md

 Notes:
 * The speed is in MPH.
 If you would like KPH, you will need to edit the code: change line 131 to `int current_speed = kph2*2;`
 * The temperature is in Celcius.
+* The radio / stereo volume will be adjusted with your speed.
+(I have an eftermarket head-unit).
+If you don't want this, just comment out line 133: `//setSpeedVolume(current_speed);`

 ### Testing the display.
 If you set `bool testing = true;` (line 61), the display will continually cycle through the speed and temperature ranges.
 This allows you to test on a breadboard without having to connect it to a canbus.